sanjanakori30-boop/DiseaseSense/README.md

 # DiseaseSense
-AI-powered multi-disease prediction system using Machine Learning and Streamlit for Diabetes, Heart Disease, and Parkinson’s prediction.
+ multi-disease prediction system using Machine Learning and Streamlit for Diabetes, Heart Disease, and Parkinson’s prediction.